Travel Hacks for Museum Ticket Reservations in Florence (and the Best Places for a Quick Bite)

 Florence is Italy’s cultural capital.
-The spoils of centuries of cashed-up Florentine royalty hoarding and wooing the country’s best artists, architects and sculptors are laid bare for the serious art historian or mildly curious modern traveller with an eye on the Lonely Planet’s top 10 must-sees.
+The spoils of centuries of cashed-up Florentine royalty hoarding and wooing the country’s best artists, architects and sculptors are laid bare for the serious art historian or the mildly curious modern traveller with an eye on Lonely Planet’s top 10 must-sees.

 But getting into Florence’s museums can be tough.
-The city attracts more than 10 million visitors a year and you know they’ll all be making a beeline for the Uffizi sometime during their stay.
-So how do you avoid the crowds and make sure you don’t miss out?
+The city attracts more than 10 million visitors a year, and you know they’ll all be making a beeline for the Uffizi at some point during their stay.

 There are a number of ways to grab tickets for Florence’s museums.

-Book ahead
+Book Ahead

 outside Orsanmichele, source: Wikipedia Commons